mc-carlessi/mysql-ha-workshop/innodb-cluster/innodb-cluster.md

 8. Close the SSH session to mysql3 and return to app-srv.
    **Keep** this connection **open on app-srv** to use it later on

-## Task 3: Create Cluster

-1. Return to administrative connection and check mysql1 configuration (we may have or not errors)
+9. Return to administrative connection and check mysql1 configuration (we may have or not errors)

     **![#ff9933](https://via.placeholder.com/15/ff9933/000000?text=+) mysqlsh>**
     ```